Can You Work Without Meetings? Salesforce Tried for Another Week

 Today’s collaboration tools are designed to reduce clutter and increase collaboration and productivity, and give the user much more control over how they work.
 While digital tools can’t — and shouldn’t — replace regular meetings, our experiment forced people to reconsider their cadence, and think twice about scheduling a meeting in the first place.

 As much as we might complain about meetings, especially the virtual kind, many people missed the interaction.
-Indeed, loss of connection was noted as a key friction point.
-In particular, the social touchpoints that occur throughout the day.
-This was particularly acute for people working remotely who live alone, or those who work collaboratively across functions.
+Indeed, loss of connection was noted as a key friction point in our first async week, but was less so for the second.
+This can be acute for people working remotely who live alone, or those who work collaboratively across functions.

 “There is not a single aspect of the program I run that I do by myself,” said LeeAnn Edmonston, director of customer marketing.
 “During the week it was just me trying to whiteboard the world by myself.”

-More than anything, we learned that sustained change is hard to achieve.
+More than anything, we’re learning that lasting change is hard to achieve.
 It will take time, effort, and more bold experimentation to change ingrained work habits, even if new collaborative tools make asynchronous work easier.

-Affirmations aside, here’s a sure sign that change on this scale is hard: only 18% said they strongly agreed that the meeting-free week would change their behavior toward meetings, while only one in eight identified a meeting they could permanently cancel or stop attending.
+Still, change on this scale is hard: only 15.9% said they strongly agreed that the meeting-free week would change their behavior toward meetings, down from 18% who said so after the first async week.

-That doesn’t mean the organization will stop experimenting to find new, bold, better ways to work.
+That doesn’t mean the organization will stop experimenting and refining our approach to find new, bold, better ways to work.
+Our next async week is scheduled for October.